vedantgattani/DEWPAT/README.md

 It can also write the histogram values of the 1D ("manually unfolded") histogram to a file via `--write_1d_histo_vals --output_file histo_output.csv`.

+For complete details, run `python vis.py --help`.

 ## TODO

 - Operations on scalar images are not optimized
+- EMD method likely has a bug in the alpha handling.
+Having a separate resizing argument is also not ideal.

 ## Acknowledgements